DarthChurros/cmsc20600-final/README.md

 maze, we computed all optimal paths for three reasons: ease of implementation, built-in error handling, and to remove the need for recomputation.

 This is where the solutions we applied start to diverge.
+The logic for both can be found in **path_finder.py**.

+#### Gradient

 In the gradient method, we used the entire shortest paths tree to determine the best new node to go to from *any point in the graph*.
 This solution didn't decide on a path to the destination before the robot started moving; it just determined the next best action one step at a time given the state of the robot and the maze layout.

+#### Parametric

 In our parametric movement model, we relied on a precomputed path derived from the Dijkstra tree.
-We originally intended to compute this path with A*, but the performance drop from computing the full tree was negligible, so we chose to reuse that logic--despite our project goal, we never actually implemented A* (though the path we found wouldn't have changed if we had).
+We originally intended to compute this path with A*, but the performance drop from computing the full tree was negligible, so we chose to reuse that logic; despite our project goal, we ironically never implemented A* (though the path we found wouldn't have changed if we had).

 ### Path modification